-Dutch conductor Otto Tausk is the incoming Music Director of the Vancouver Symphony Orchestra from 2018/2019, where the arrival of his infectiously energetic talent is keenly anticipated.
-He also serves as Artistic Advisor of the VSO School of Music.
-Until spring 2018, Tausk was Music Director of the Opera Theatre and Tonhalle orchestra St Gallen, Switzerland.
-He appears as a guest conductor with such orchestras as Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, Los Angeles Philharmonic, Melbourne Symphony, the Orchestra of the Mariinsky Theatre, the orchestras of Perth, Tasmania, Auckland and the BBC National Orchestra of Wales and BBC Scottish symphonies.
+Dutch conductor Otto Tausk is the Music Director of the Vancouver Symphony Orchestra and Artistic Advisor of the VSO School of Music, now in his fourth season.
+He is also Chief Conductor of Phion Orkest van Gelderland & Overijssel, and until spring 2018, was Music Director of the Opera Theatre and Tonhalle Sinfonieorchester St. Gallen.
+He appears as a guest with such orchestras as Concertgebouworkest, Rotterdam Philharmonic Orchestra, Netherlands Radio Philharmonic Orchestra, Danish National Symphony Orchestra, Lahti Symphony Orchestra, Stuttgarter Philharmoniker, Philharmonie Südwestfalen, Orquesta Sinfónica de Galicia, Orchestra Sinfonica di Milano Giuseppe Verdi, Los Angeles Philharmonic, Orchestre symphonique de Montréal, Melbourne Symphony Orchestra, the Mariinsky Orchestra, the orchestras of Perth, Tasmania, Auckland, BBC Scottish Symphony Orchestra and BBC National Orchestra of Wales, with whom he made his BBC Proms debut in August 2018.
 He is a hugely respected musical personality in his native Holland, working with all its major orchestras and composers.

-Born in Utrecht, Otto Tausk studied violin and then conducting with Jonas Aleksa.
-Between 2004 – 2006, Tausk was assistant conductor to Valery Gergiev with the Rotterdam Philharmonic, a period of study that had a profound impact on him.
-In 2011 Otto Tausk was presented with the ‘de Olifant’ prize by the City of Haarlem.
+Born in Utrecht, Otto Tausk initially studied violin and then conducting with Jonas Aleksa.
+Between 2004 and 2006, Tausk was assistant conductor to Valery Gergiev with the Rotterdam Philharmonic Orchestra, a period of study that had a profound impact on him.
+In 2011 Tausk was presented with the ‘De Olifant’ prize by the City of Haarlem.
 He received this prestigious award for his contribution to the Arts in the Netherlands, in particular his extensive work with Holland Symfonia serving as Music Director 2007 to 2012.
 In reflecting on their work together in The Netherlands, Valery Gergiev paid particular tribute to Tausk on this occasion.